-On 24 June 2020 a dividend for the Whole Company of \$850,000 was declared and accrued at year end, with payment made following balance date on 10 July 2020.
+On 30 June 2021 a dividend of \$1,000,000 was declared and accrued at year end, with payment made following balance date on 12 July 2021.
 The Disclosure Financial Statements recognise a portion of this dividend, based on the Net Profit after Tax recognised in these statements as a percentage of the Net Profit after Tax for the Whole Company.
+No dividend is recognised if the result for the Disclosure accounts is a loss.